-A normal sperm count generally means that there are more than 20 million sperm per milliliter of ejaculate, more than 30% of the sperm move normally, and more than 40% of the sperm look normal.
+A normal sperm count generally means that there are more than 20 million sperm per milliliter of ejaculate, more than 30 percent of the sperm move normally, and more than 40 percent of the sperm look normal.
 If there are any significant abnormalities, the patient should be referred to a urologist to rule out any correctable diagnoses.

 Another sperm parameter that is being used by some reproductive endocrinologists is the sperm DNA fragmentation assay.
 Recent research indicates that sperm quality influences not only rates of fertilization, but also subsequent embryo development.
 The markers of sperm quality used to predict pregnancy outcomes are not parameters included in standard semen analysis (sperm concentration, motility, and morphology) but rather the results of a sperm DNA integrity assay (SDIA).
 SDIA measures DNA damage in sperm reported as DNA fragmentation index (DFI) and high DNA staining (HDS).